combat writing badge

 Q-tab

 a Qualification-TAB denoting individual proficiency, that is authorized for wear, like any other personal award, as a shoulder sleeve insignia (SSI) regardless of later assignment.
 Unlike pocket badges, which are limited and/or restricted, all Q-TABs may be worn simultaneously above the current unit PATCH in the following order: President's 100, SPECIAL FORCES, RANGER, SAPPER.
 Also called "Q-arc" or "qual", and should not be confused with the AIRBORNE arc appended to designated unit shoulder PATCHes.
-See TRIPLE CANOPY, BOLO BADGE, TRASH, WINGS, Q-COURSE, SFQC, GONG, FRUIT SALAD, GREEN TAB, POWER WALL, BRAGGING RIGHTS, SCROLL, TAB. [v: expert, master, virtuoso, bailiwick] [nb: an insignia emblematic of the honors and lineage of a military organization, unlike familial "coats of arms", may be individually enhanced but not personally heritable; v: Heraldry]
+See TRIPLE CANOPY, BOLO BADGE, TRASH, WINGS, Q-COURSE, SFQC, GONG, FRUIT SALAD, GREEN TAB, POWER WALL, BRAGGING RIGHTS, SCROLL, TAB, REVOCATION. [v: expert, master, virtuoso, bailiwick] [nb: an insignia emblematic of the honors and lineage of a military organization, unlike familial "coats of arms", may be individually enhanced but not personally heritable; v: Heraldry]

 QTRS :